International Study Options

 Students may study for an academic year at Waseda University, one of Japan’s foremost private institutions of higher learning.
 The university is located in the Shinjuku area of Tokyo.
 The academic program at Waseda’s School of International Liberal Studies combines Japanese language courses and English-taught lecture courses on the history, culture, literature, arts, politics and economics of Japan and East Asia.
 The intensive Japanese language courses, offered at eight levels of proficiency, assist students in the development of listening, speaking, reading and writing skills.
 Students live with Japanese families or in the university’s international dormitory.

 Students may spend the spring semester or full year at Sophia University in Tokyo through the Council on International Educational Exchange.
 Students can experience life in Tokyo and take courses alongside Japanese students and other international students.
 Sophia University is a top-ranked Japanese university and is conveniently located in west-central Tokyo.
-Students are enrolled in Sophia’s Faculty of Liberal Arts on the main Yotsuya campus, where they take Japanese language courses as well as English-taught courses in Asian Studies (anthropology, art history, comparative literature, economics, history, international relations, linguistics, literature, religion, philosophy, political science and sociology).
+Students are enrolled in Sophia’s Faculty of Liberal Arts, where they take Japanese language courses as well as English-taught courses in Asian Studies (anthropology, art history, comparative literature, economics, history, international relations, linguistics, literature, religion, philosophy, political science and sociology).
 Students highly proficient in Japanese can take courses in Japanese linguistics.
 Students live in Japanese homes or privately owned dormitories throughout the Tokyo area.

 Semester or Year at Tokyo International University near Tokyo